‘Baywatch’: Zac Efron Strips Down To A Patriotic Speedo In Super Bowl Trailer — Watch

 Baywatch is getting so much buzz, so it’s no surprise the reboot got a game day spot.
 Dwayne was the first to reveal that a brand-new Baywatch trailer would be premiering during the Super Bowl.
 “Despite me being the only SOB wearing sneakers on the beach, it’s still very cool to have TWO movie trailers air during the SUPER BOWL this Sunday – BAYWATCH and FAST & FURIOUS,” he captioned an Instagram photo of the cast.
 “As a kid I’d get so hyped to see the cool movie spots play during the commercials.
 Well, I’m still a big ass kid who gets hyped and this kind of stuff never gets old.”

 Alessandra Daddario, Charlotte McKinney, and Hannibal Buress also star.
+Pamela Anderson and David Hasselhoff, the original stars of the TV series, will be making cameos.
 Baywatch will swim into theaters on May 26, 2017.
 The movie is going to be one raunchy day at the beach!
 After the long winter months, Baywatch is going to get you so ready for summer.

 HollywoodLifers, what did you think of the latest Baywatch trailer?
 Let us know!